Modern office with touchscreen tablet mounted by glass conference room, LED lighting, and employees at adjustable desks

 How do smart office systems actually work together?

 Smart office systems work together through integrated data flows where sensors collect occupancy and usage information, central platforms process this data in real time, and connected devices respond automatically to optimise the workplace experience.
-The integration creates a continuous feedback loop that learns from actual usage patterns and adjusts system responses accordingly.
+The integrations create a continuous feedback loop that learns from actual usage patterns and adjusts system responses accordingly.

 The process begins with smart office monitoring through various sensors placed throughout the workspace.
 These sensors detect presence, movement, environmental conditions, and equipment usage, sending this information to the central workplace management platform.
 Modern sensor technology can differentiate between different types of activity, such as brief visits versus extended work sessions.